 Still, the good far outweighed the bad.
 Gene was promoted to Albuquerque in the Double-A Texas League, making five relief appearances (1-0) and notching 8 more Ks in 4 innings.
 He remained impressive in the Arizona Instructional League, striking out 38 in 33 frames with a 2-0 record and 1.64 ERA.
 Recalled future Angels manager Lefty Phillips in 1971, "After one game, I saw him pick up the Iron Mike pitching machine and carry it to the clubhouse.
 Those things have to weigh several hundred pounds and I gave him hell for lifting it."

-Deane Brabender tells a couple of anecdotes about how his brother struck fear in minor-league hitters.
+Deane Brabender told a couple of anecdotes about how his brother struck fear in minor-league hitters.
 "He wore those thick glasses, and one game it was so hot and he was sweating so much that he threw away the glasses because he couldn't see.
 The batter stepped out.
 The umpire ordered him back in, and the guy said, 'Not until he puts them glasses back on!'

 "Another time a batter came to the plate with one of those coal miner's lamps on his head.
 The ump said, 'What's the matter, can't you see?'
 The batter said, 'It's not for me, it's for him!'"

 At a crucial juncture, Gene's career was interrupted as he spent the 1964 and 1965 seasons in the Army.
-"He got drafted," sister Caryl recalls.
+"He got drafted," sister Caryl recalled.
 "Our parents were really upset -- nobody else had to go two years."
 Unsurprisingly, he was made a military policeman.
 He was stationed at Fort Leonard Wood in Missouri to begin with, but received a furlough to marry Karen Gean Zespy of Beloit and Black Earth on May 1, 1964.
 The newlyweds then moved to the MP's new post, Aberdeen Proving Ground (APG) in northeastern Maryland.

 Brabender carried the APG Bombers both years.
 In 1964, even though he struck out almost two batters per inning on average, he still went just 9-7 (the team was 12-11).
 Run support was slim in several losses, but there was a bigger problem -- after the team's one experienced catcher transferred out, nobody else could hold him.
 He burned through four other receivers with bruised, jammed, and broken fingers.
 Passed balls abounded -- 27 in the first game of the Second Army championship!
 Even so, Gene's highlights included a 24-strikeout no-hitter on August 13, after a sleepless night awaiting the birth of his son Kenny.
 Other outings featured 22 and 19 Ks (the last in a 1-0 loss).
 He also clubbed 10 homers and hit .371.